aio-libs/aiohttp/docs/web.rst

       Send byte-ish data as the part of *response BODY*.

-      Calls :meth:`send_headers` if it has not been called before.
+      :meth:`start` must be called before.

       Raises :exc:`TypeError` if data is not :class:`bytes`, :class:`bytearray` or :class:`memoryview` instance.

+      Raises :exc:`RuntimeError` if :meth:`start` has not been called.

       Raises :exc:`RuntimeError` if :meth:`write_eof` has been called.